 The Board has ten Trustees, elected or re-elected at our Annual General Meetings, who form a Board of Trustees to undertake the day-to-day management of the Association.
 The Board itself elects a Chair, Vice Chair, Secretary and Treasurer from among its number.
-These Offices are currently held by Joanne Daswani – Chair; Kevin Mahon – Vice Chair; George Bardwell – Secretary; and Anita Manek – Treasurer.
+These Offices are currently held by Kevin Mahon – Chair; George Bardwell – Vice Chair; Larraine Solomon – Secretary; and Anita Manek – Treasurer.

 Our Board Members are:

 George moved to Pinner with his wife and four children in the mid-seventies and has always been an enthusiastic supporter of the NHS in general and the Pinn Medical Centre in particular.
 Much of his working life was spent in the civil service in the Department of Health, where he worked on NHS funding; on professional matters and pay for physiotherapists, radiographers and other health professionals; and on health policy for elderly people.
 On leaving the civil service he pursued a second career in management consultancy in the reform of public administration – the great majority of which was spent in Eastern Europe and in developing countries in Africa.
-As well as being Secretary of the PMCPA, George takes the lead on its Membership and Communications Committee.
+George was secretary

 Elected as Trustee in 2018